 We’ve designed our original modern articles with mid-century ideals in mind: living simply with versatile, well-made furniture, using calming, natural materials and colors.
 A quality mid-century piece will stand the test of time as your home evolves and trends come and go; it’s a guaranteed way to elevate your home.

 Check out how other people have done it here.

-How to Get Started With Your Mid-Century Makeover.
+How to Get Started With Your Mid-Century Decor Makeover

-A functional anchor piece is all you need to begin introducing mid-century modern to your space.
+A functional anchor piece is all you need to begin introducing mid-century modern furniture to your living space.

 Classic mid-century pieces often feature cream or neutral upholstery and light wood, teak, or walnut accents.
 You don’t have to stick to an exact replica of a ‘50s sofa to get that MCM vibe.
 If you’re feeling bold, a mid-century silhouette in a colorful fabric can add a serious modern-meets-classic pop to a space.
 Patterned throw pillows or modern art can quickly update any look, too.

-We want to see how you used mid-century modern design in your space.
+We want to see how you used modern decor in your space.
 Make sure to tag us on Instagram — @article and #ourArticle.